 11. Savour Kebabs at Dürümzade

 After soaking up all the history of Istanbul it’s time for your stomach to soak up its world-famous food.
-And how can you start talking about Istanbul of Turkish food in general without starting with the Kebab?
+And how can you start talking about Istanbul or the wonders of Turkish food without starting with the Kebab?

 While Doner Kebab is easily one of Turkey’s most recognizable exports, there are so many other variations that deserve as much if not more attention, and there is no better place to start than Dürümzade.